reside-ic/reside-ic.github.io/content/blog/virtuous-circles.md

 to design their own workflow to get a task done.
 This workflow starts off with the best of intentions, but really only exists in the user's head.
 Consequently, as time goes on, as deadlines threaten, corners are cut.
 Next, the cutting of those corners becomes habitual, and the workflow degenerates.
 Essential outputs are still produced, but steps ensuring transparency and validation may become confused or omitted.
-Good intentions becomes a distant, guilty memory.*
+Good intentions become a distant, guilty memory.*

 The corresponding virtuous circle might be: